redstrate/Physis/README.md

 ## Contributing & Support

-The best way you can help is by [monetarily supporting me](https://redstrate.com/about/) or by submitting patches to help fix bugs or add functionality.
+The best way you can help is by [monetarily supporting me](https://redstrate.com/fund/) or by submitting patches to help fix bugs or add functionality.
+Filing issues is appreciated, but I do this in my free time so please don't expect professional support.

-## Credits
+## Credits & Thank You
 - [goatcorp](https://goatcorp.github.io) (XIVQuickLauncher, docs.xiv.dev, and even more)
 - [Ioncannon](http://ffxivexplorer.fragmenterworks.com/research.php) (FFXIV Data Explorer) for the first documenting the file formats
 - [binrw team](https://binrw.rs) for an awesome Rust library!